staeter/work-in-progress/dialogue.md

 Moreover, the seeds are planted: On one hand, we inherited productive capabilities able to provide for everyone's needs enabling their participation to the political process.
 On the other, our transport and communication capabilities literally shrunk the scale of our planet and give us the opportunity to meet and discuss across continents.

-We made this statement to clarify the intention behind the project but even if you believe such a deep political transformation of society to be impossible, a tool like Dialogue has many immediate positive impacts and is worth pursuing for its own sake.
+We use this perspective as a north star guiding the project but even if you believe such a deep political transformation of society to be impossible, a tool like *Dialogue* has many immediate positive impacts and is worth pursuing for its own sake.
 Every *core principle* might individually be a good reason for someone to want to build and support it.

-### Will the far-right be using Dialogue to their advantage?
+### Will fascistic and terrorist groups be using Dialogue to their advantage?

 The core values of the far right are fundamentally centered around creating hierarchies between people and to violently oppress those who they deem as lesser humans.
-Those are fundamentally opposed to many of the platform's *core principles* and - as such - we strongly reject their perspective.
-We know the far right short and aggressive messaging to be very viral on online platforms and they will surely attempt to invade every spaces and prevent constructive dialogue to happen.
+Religious fundamentalists of all obedience do the same based on religious beliefs.
+Those are fundamentally opposed to *Dialogue*'s goal and - as such - we strongly reject their ideas and methods.
+We know the far right short and aggressive messaging to be very viral on online platforms and they will surely attempt to invade every space and prevent constructive discussion to happen.

--- wip : feels unclear and insufficient but I've got to complete more of the requirements first
+-- wip : the second paragraph feels insufficient and maybe even unrealistic but I've got to complete more of the requirements to have clearer ideas on this

 Online public spaces are hard to defend but good moderation does prevent harmful messaging to be spread.
 We aim at structuring and confining information based on ideology which will confine their messaging within a given ideological space that can be visited and interacted with but would be compartmented from the others where those ideologies are inappropriate it easy for people to explore other perspectives without being invaded by disruptive uninformed interventions.

-Far right groups will probably enjoy the privacy of the platform and its tools to organize but they are already welcomed and supported by the mainstream media and private social platforms.
-They do not need one more space for them to use.
-That is not the case for human rights activists, investigative journalists, feminist groups, whistle blowers and other radical left movements which get increasingly rejected.
-Those groups will be able to keep communicating and organizing on Dialogue even under heavy state and corporate repression
+Far right groups will probably enjoy the privacy of the platform and its tools to organize but they are already welcomed and supported by mainstream media and private social platforms.
+They do not need the tools we are building.
+That is not the case for human rights activists, investigative journalists, feminist groups, whistle blowers and other radical left movements which get increasingly rejected from public discourse.
+Those groups will find specific tools adapted to their needs on *Dialogue*.
+They will be able to keep communicating and organizing even under heavy state and corporate repression.
+Such online spaces barely exist as of now.

-### On our use of LLMs
+### On our use of LLMs and technology in general

 Parts of this document have been written in collaboration with a LLM and similar tools will likely be used to implement the platform.

 We recognize that these algorithms have been trained in problematic ways using data without author's acknowledgement and poorly paid labor for data labeling.
 This kind of recognition can equally be given to the manner the computers and servers internet is built on have been assembled and their materials mined.

 We believe LLMs as much as any other tool can be used for human emancipation.
-A hammer can break a skull but it mey also serve to build bridges, houses and hospitals.
+A hammer can break a skull but it may also serve to build bridges, houses and hospitals.
 In other words, the deleterious conditions that produced that hammer may be changed with the help of that very hammer.
-This reasoning works as much for LLMs as for textile factories and mining industries.
+This reasoning works as much for LLMs than for any other industry.

 In terms of content originality, we do not attempt to be especially original or novel.
 Our main aim is to express ideas and develop techniques to bring them to life.
 No matter who or what expresses those ideas as long as they correspond to our thoughts and needs.